ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.4-report/README.md

   >
   > Use the up and down arrow keys to scroll through the file and type `q` when you are ready to quit the `less` command.

-- CentOS 7 includes an optional administration web console based on [Cockpit](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/managing_systems_using_the_rhel_8_web_console/index#what-is-the-RHEL-web-console_getting-started-with-the-rhel-8-web-console) that we call the CentOS Web Console.
+- CentOS 7 includes an optional administration web console based on [Cockpit](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/managing_systems_using_the_rhel_8_web_console/index#what-is-the-RHEL-web-console_getting-started-with-the-rhel-8-web-console) called the CentOS Web Console.
 We will explore how to review the Convert2RHEL pre-conversion reports using the CentOS Web Console in the next step of this exercise.

 - In addition to writing the plain text `convert2rhel-pre-conversion.txt` file, a JSON format `convert2rhel-pre-conversion.json` file is also generated.
 This file includes the same report results as the plain text file, but in JSON format which is perfect for being ingested by log management tools like Elastic/Kibana or Splunk.
 Many large enterprises will push their pre-conversion report data to one of these tools to develop their own custom dashboards that can filter reports by environment (e.g., Dev/Test/Prod), location, app ID, owning team, etc. <!-- FIXME: add Splunk example here when https://issues.redhat.com/browse/RIPU-35 gets done. -->